Intelligent systems research

 Getting the sequence right and focusing on building the right sets of intelligent systems characteristics are both key to success.
 McKinsey believes that these new business models could expand automotive revenue pools by about 30%, adding up to an additional $1.5 trillion to the industry.
 In a sector currently seeing single-digit revenue growth, this is a light at the end of the tunnel, promoting innovation and change.

-The automotive industry is in the midst of its largest revolution in more than 100 years.
+The automotive industry is in the midst of its largest revolution in more than a hundred years.

 EXPLORE MAGNITUDE STACKS